Martin Luther King, Jr. Day is Monday, January 20, 2025, in the Greater Omaha metro!

 Whether you give your time, give a financial gift, or celebrate in your own way at your own time, thank you for joining in this moment.

-The King Center's theme for 2024 is 'Shifting the Cultural Climate through the Study and Practice of Kingian Nonviolence’.
+The King Center's theme for 2025 is ‘Mission Possible: Protecting Freedom, Justice, and Democracy in the Spirit of Nonviolence365′.
 The King Center shares that the pioneering work of Dr. Martin Luther King, Jr. demonstrated a sustainable solution to injustice and violence in our world, ultimately leading to the creation of the Beloved Community, where injustice ceases and love prevails.

 Support Black-led, Black-benefiting nonprofits with a donation